szzjunk/Junkai-GitHub/Nasdaq ITCH 5.0 Parser/README.md

 - The _**doc**_ folder contains all the code with documentation (integrated report with code).
   - If you just want to take a look at the report & code, double-click to open the HTML file
   - If you want to check the code (run it), open the ipynb file by jupyter notebook (Anaconda)
-   - To successfully execute the code, the data path and ITCH filename need to be set up, and the 01302019.NASDAQ_ITCH50 and message_types.xlsx need to be put into the data path
+   - To successfully execute the code, the data path and ITCH filename need to be set up in the jupyter notebook, and the 01302019.NASDAQ_ITCH50 and message_types.xlsx need to be put into the data path

 - The _**data**_ folder is supposed to store 01302019.NASDAQ_ITCH50 and message_types.xlsx.